thyagomota/aws-labs/README.md

 [Lab-006 - A Simple EC2 Auto Scaling](lab-006)

-This lab goal is to illustrate how to setup a simple EC2 auto scaling service.
+This goal of this lab is to illustrate how to setup a simple EC2 auto scaling service.
 You will create an auto scaling group with initially only one EC2 instance running.
-But you will create a rule that will automatically launch a second EC2 instance when the CPU usage of the first instance reaches 75%.
+A rule will be setup to automatically launch a second EC2 instance when the CPU usage of the first instance reaches 75%.

 [Lab-007 - A Simple EC2 Auto Scaling + Load Balancing](lab-007)